 What is internal bleeding?

-While the general public understands that internal bleeding means bleeding that can't be seen on the outside of the body, medical personnel tend to use terms that describe more precisely where inside the body the bleeding is found.
-The internal bleeding may occur within tissues, organs, or in cavities of the body including the head, chest, and abdomen.
+While the general public understands that internal bleeding means bleeding that can't be seen on the outside of the body, medical personnel tend to use terms that describe more precisely the location inside the body where the bleeding is found.
+The internal bleeding may occur within tissues, organs, or in cavities of the body including the head, spinal canal, chest, and abdomen.
 Examples of other potential sites of bleeding include the eye and within tissues that line the heart, muscles, and joints.

 Internal bleeding occurs when damage to an artery or vein allows blood to escape the circulatory system and collect inside the body.
 The amount of bleeding depends upon the amount of damage to an organ, the blood vessels that supply it, and the body's ability to repair breaks in the walls of the blood vessels.
 The repair mechanisms available include both the blood clotting system and the ability of blood vessels to go into spasm to decrease blood flow to an injured area.

-Patients who take anti-clotting medication are more prone to bleeding than people who do not take these medications.
+People who take blood-thinning or anti-clotting medication are more prone to bleeding than people who do not take these medications.
 These individuals may experience significant bleeding even with relatively minor injury or illness, and the risk of bleeding needs to be balanced against the benefits of taking the medication.
 A variety of "blood thinning" medications are now prescribed for many diseases.

 Some people have genetic or inborn errors of the blood clotting system.
 Minor injuries may cause major bleeding in these people.
 Hemophilia and von Willebrand disease are two examples of hereditary clotting disorders.